 You cannot exclude yourself from the Settlement Class if you wish to object to the Settlement and/or appear and be heard before the Court during the Fairness Hearing.
 This is because you need to be a Settlement Class Member affected by the Settlement to object or appear.Back To Top

-To exclude yourself from this Settlement, you must send a letter by mail, postmarked on or before June 18, 2019 or by email on or before June 18, 2019, to the Settlement Administrator at the following address:
+For Class Members for whom notices were sent on April 19, 2019, the exclusion deadline is June 18, 2019.
+To exclude yourself from this Settlement, you must send a letter by mail, postmarked on or before 60 days after issuance of Class Notice or by email on or before 60 days after issuance of Class Notice, to the Settlement Administrator at the following address: